Honeypot Attempted Passwords

 People and tools/bots trying to log in are not very creative in terms of usernames.

-But then again, as long as people keep using usernames like admin
+But then again, as long as people keep using usernames like admin, why would

 anybody need to be creative?
 So, changing the default username to something less